 That last point is subtle but important.
 When an eval fails, it could mean the model is bad, or it could mean your hypothesis about what matters is wrong.
 You need a way to distinguish between these cases.

-The best approach I've found is to record actual examples where evals pass but humans judge the output as bad (or vice versa).
-Look at enough of these, and patterns emerge about where your hypotheses are failing.
+The most reliable approach is to record actual examples where evals pass but humans judge the output as bad (or vice versa).
+Look at enough of these, and patterns emerge about where the hypotheses are failing.

 • Sampling 50 random outputs per week